gaspargergo/The-power-of-habit/README.md

 # The-power-of-habit
-A code version of the book titled The power of Habit by Charles Duhigg
+A simplified, code-fied version of part one of book titled The power of Habit by Charles Duhigg.